I personally love folktales and folklore. I thought a thread to share some that we've either came across or had handed down to us, would be fun!

 Many of my relatives, my father included, claim to have either seen her or heard her.
 Each time, a family member or close family friend would pass away shortly after.

 Once, my father said he once saw her come out of a bedroom on the second floor and go down the stairs.
 At first he thought it was his mother, but when he called to her, she was in bed.
 He looked at the clock and noted that it was around 11:00pm.
-That night, one of his friends passed away and a woman that lived up the street (a family friend) passed away at around the same time he was the woman.
+That night, one of his friends passed away and a woman that lived up the street (a family friend) passed away at around the same time he saw the woman.

 The Black Dog: